pepper-craft/geo-calculation-toolkit-api-docs/detail/total-boundary-length-of-the-circular-area.md

 ## Total boundary length of the circular area

-This is an HTTP API that calculates the total circumference of a circular area based on a given center coordinate and radius.
+This is an HTTP API that calculates the total boundary length (circumference) of a given circular area.

 ---